 Shell corporation or Shell company is an entity that does not have active business operations but is set up to achieve specific business objectives such as reducing tax liabilities, shielding an entity from legal risks, raising capital, and oftentimes, for illegal purposes such as laundering money, hiding beneficial ownership from law enforcement or circumventing sanctions.

 While shell companies are often regarded negatively, they are also used legally by large corporations and individuals.
 For example, a SPAC is used to raise capital through the public issue of shares to acquire an existing private company.
 SPAC by themselves may not have any business operations or workforce and therefore are referred to as Shell Companies.

-The Panama Papers leak of early 2016 made public the financial and ownership details of over 200,000 offshore shell companies and other entities set up by a law firm for their clients, many of which were set up for wealthy individuals, politically exposed persons, and sanctioned parties.
+The Panama Papers leak of early 2016 made public the financials and ownership details of over 200,000 offshore shell companies and other entities set up by a law firm for their clients, many of which were set up for wealthy individuals, politically exposed persons, and sanctioned parties.

 Shell entities are often set up with complex ownership structures in jurisdictions that may be considered to have relaxed tax laws alongside financial institutions that offer opacity as a value proposition.
 Though legal in these jurisdictions, these entities have been used by the beneficial owners to launder undeclared money (money originating from bribery/corruption), circumvent sanctions, finance illegitimate and illegal business concerns, impersonate legit businesses, and much more.